stingray82/Tag-Manager-for-SureCart/rup-crm-tag-mapper/readme.txt

 = How do I add a new dashboard tab? =
 After Activating Navigate to the new submenu in the Sure Cart Menu and enable, add your price ID select your Fluent Tag and Save
 == Changelog ==
+= 1.0.11 27 July 2025 =
+New: Prepare Future Support for Preleases
+New: Updated UUPD to 1.3.0

 = 1.0.10 14 July 2025 =
 Update: UUPD 1.2.5

 = 1.0.9 06 July 2025 =
 New: Rescoped RUP_UUPD